 - Flour – This kitchen staple is actually a very common thickener.
 If you’ll be using flour to thicken a soup, pour it into a small bowl of water first.
 Mix vigorously using a fork to avoid the formation of lumps.
 Then, pour the mixture into your soup.

 - Cream cheese – Cream cheese, in fact, is a natural thickener.
 It contains locust bean gum, a vegetable-based thickener.
 This substitute works best with cream-based soups or sauces.
-Some recipes may require you to use frozen cream cheese to thicken said dishes.
+Some recipes may require you to use cream cheese to thicken said dishes.

 Use These Tomato Paste Substitutes to Save Your Dishes

-Now that you know the best alternatives for tomato paste, you never have to worry should you run out of stock.
+Now that you know the best alternatives for tomato paste, you never have to worry should you ever run out of stock.
 These tomato paste substitutes will give the right amount of tomato flavor, provided you use the proper ratio.
 So, elevate your eating experience with homemade tomato paste or its equally rich substitutes!